University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ### 3.1 Run Kraken2

 The input files for `kraken2` are assumed to be genome assemblies (FASTA) by default, but `kraken2` can also take other files as input including sequencing reads (FASTQ).
-For today we will run `kraken2` over sequencing reads.
+For today you will run `kraken2` over sequencing reads.

 To investigate the general command structure of `Kraken2` type: